divblox/divblox.github.io/hello-world.md

 </button>

 ### Step 5 - Finishing Up
-divblox will show a landing page for the anonymous user by default.
-If we want to rather load our newly created page as the default we need to tell divblox this by updating our project.js file:
+Divblox will show a landing page for the anonymous user by default.
+If we want to rather load our newly created page as the default we need to tell Divblox this by updating our project.js file:
 ```javascript
 // Update the user_role_landing_pages array to force the anonymous user to load our new page:
 let user_role_landing_pages = {